Alcoholic Liver Disease

 A vicious circle of worsening inflammation occurs: Cell necrosis and apoptosis result in hepatocyte loss, and subsequent attempts at regeneration result in fibrosis.
 Stellate (Ito) cells, which line blood channels (sinusoids) in the liver, proliferate and transform into myofibroblasts, producing an excess of type I collagen and extracellular matrix.
 As a result, the sinusoids narrow, limiting blood flow.
 Fibrosis narrows the terminal hepatic venules, compromising hepatic perfusion and thus contributing to portal hypertension.
 Extensive fibrosis is associated with an attempt at regeneration, resulting in liver nodules.
 This process culminates in cirrhosis.

-Fatty liver (steatosis) is the initial and most common consequence of excessive alcohol consumption.
-Fatty liver is potentially reversible.
+Hepatic steatosis (fatty liver) is the initial and most common consequence of excessive alcohol consumption.
+Hepatic steatosis is potentially reversible.
 Macrovesicular fat accumulates as large droplets of triglyceride and displaces the hepatocyte nucleus, most markedly in perivenular hepatocytes.
 The liver enlarges.

-Alcoholic hepatitis (steatohepatitis) is a combination of fatty liver, diffuse liver inflammation, and liver necrosis (often focal)—all in various degrees of severity.
+Alcoholic hepatitis (steatohepatitis) is a combination of hepatic steatosis, diffuse liver inflammation, and liver necrosis (often focal)—all in various degrees of severity.
 The damaged hepatocytes are swollen with a granular cytoplasm (balloon degeneration) or contain fibrillar protein in the cytoplasm (Mallory or alcoholic hyaline bodies).
 Severely damaged hepatocytes become necrotic.
 Sinusoids and terminal hepatic venules are narrowed.
 Cirrhosis may also be present.